relojR/hap_calc_gui/README.md

 The default page is the `Orthogroups.tsv` presence/absence filter.
 The OrthoFinder launcher is available from the `OrthoFinder` tab.

-The `Known Proteins` tab maps known calcification proteins to orthogroups using the V2 DIAMOND-style workflow from the reference notebook.
-Plotting sections are not included.
+The `Known Proteins` tab maps known calcification proteins to orthogroups using the V2 DIAMOND-style.

 The `Pipeline Copilot` panel on the presence/absence page is the first agent layer.
 It routes user questions to deterministic pipeline tools, so its answers come from the same backend functions used by the GUI.